mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 ### Summary

 Katagiri Roshi explains that there are two aspects of Buddhist practice: *the way-seeking mind seeking for truth*, and *the way-seeking mind descending to the human world*.
-We must practice both, constantly – rolling like a ball, in the eight worldly winds.
+We must practice both, constantly – like a rolling ball, or like a flag flapping in the eight worldly winds.
 Also, the meaning of *not killing*.

 ### Transcript